mikespub-org/sclorg-django-ex/README.md

 2. https://github.com/openshift/origin/issues/2001

-The wrapper script combines the steps above into one.
-You can use it like this:

-    ./run-in-container.sh ./manage.py migrate          # manually migrate the database
-                                                       # (done for you as part of the deployment process)
-    ./run-in-container.sh ./manage.py createsuperuser  # create a user to access Django Admin ./run-in-container.sh ./manage.py shell            # open a Python shell in the context of your app

-If your Django pods are labeled with a name other than "django", you can use:

-    POD_NAME=name ./run-in-container.sh ./manage.py check

-If there is more than one replica, you can also specify a POD by index:

-    POD_INDEX=1 ./run-in-container.sh ./manage.py shell

-Or both together:

-    POD_NAME=django-example POD_INDEX=2 ./run-in-container.sh ./manage.py shell

 ## Data persistence

-You can deploy this application without a configured database in your OpenShift project, in which case Django will use a temporary SQLite database that will live inside your application's container, and persist only until you redeploy your application.
+You can deploy this application without a configured database in your OpenShift project, in which case Flask will use a temporary SQLite database that will live inside your application's container, and persist only until you redeploy your application.

 After each deploy you get a fresh, empty, SQLite database.
-That is fine for a first contact with OpenShift and perhaps Django, but sooner or later you will want to persist your data across deployments.
+That is fine for a first contact with OpenShift and perhaps Flask, but sooner or later you will want to persist your data across deployments.

 To do that, you should add a properly configured database server or ask your OpenShift administrator to add one for you.
 Then use `oc env` to update the `DATABASE_*` environment variables in your DeploymentConfig to match your database settings.